creame/joinchat/README.txt

 `.joinchat { z-index:9999; }`

-Higher values ​​of z-index are above, the default value is 1000.
+Higher values of z-index are above, the default value is 1000.

 If you need to move up: